Clear Lake Specialties Sleep Center

 - Stop smoking.

 If you have mild or moderate sleep apnea, your sleep medicine specialist may recommend a mouth guard, sometimes called an oral appliance.
 The mouthpiece will help adjust your lower jaw and tongue position to assist in keeping your airways open while you sleep.
-A dentist or orthodontist can make a custom-fitted plastic mouth guard.
+A dentist or orthodontist can make a custom-fitted plastic mouthguard.

 In adults, continuous positive airway pressure (CPAP) is the most common treatment for moderate to severe sleep apnea.
 Most patients feel much better once CPAP treatment is underway.
 A CPAP machine is one where a mask that fits over your mouth and nose or over just your nose is connected through a tube to a quiet machine that gently blows air into your throat.
 This stops your airways from becoming narrowed or blocked.

 In some cases, your sleep medicine specialist may recommend surgery.
 Surgery is performed to widen breathing passages.
 It usually involves removing, shrinking, or stiffening excess tissue in the mouth and throat or resetting the lower jaw.
-The type of surgery recommended and how well it works, depend on the cause of the sleep apnea.
+The type of surgery recommended and how well it works, depending on the cause of the sleep apnea.

 A chronic neurological disorder, narcolepsy impairs the process of regulating sleep patterns in the central nervous system, therefore disrupting the ability to stay awake or fall asleep.
 It is the second-leading cause of excessive daytime sleepiness after obstructive sleep apnea.
 Evidence suggests that the condition is genetic.